conoroshea1996/elderJsTest/src/routes/blog/reference-checks.md

 ---
-title: "Checking it out: Reference checks are really important."
+title: 'Checking it out: Reference checks are really important.'
-date: "2015-11-09"
+date: '2015-11-09'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
 tags:
-  - "candidate-tracking"
+  - 'candidate-tracking'
-slug: "reference-checks"
+slug: 'reference-checks'
-seoTitle: "Reference checks are really important - HireHive Recruiting"
+seoTitle: 'Reference checks are really important - HireHive Recruiting'
-seoDescription: "You hire people, not machines.
+seoDescription: 'You hire people, not machines.
 Best you do reference checks before you make the offer.
-Failing to do so, could be costly and time consuming."
+Failing to do so, could be costly and time consuming.'
-author: "Pamela-Weaver"
+author: 'Pamela-Weaver'
-coverImage: "/images/Check.jpg"
+coverImage: '/images/Check.jpg'
 ---

 _You hire people, not machines.
 The candidate with the best technical skills could turn out to be a destructive team-wrecker.
 Best you do reference checks before you make the offer…_